BTI-US/Webpage-Template/README.md

-# MGN-Coin Webpage Template
+# BTI Platform Dashboard Webpage Template

 ## Description

-Backup for MGN-coin webpage template
+This is a template for the BTI Platform Dashboard Webpage.

 ## Version

 Version 1.0

+- HTML Version
+- ReactJs Version